nim-lang/website/jekyll/_posts/2020-12-28-nim-in-2020-a-short-recap.md

 Nim version 1.2.0 was [released in April](https://nim-lang.org/blog/2020/04/03/version-120-released.html).
-It contained around 600 new commits which had not already been backported to our 1.0.x versions and, among other things, introduced the **ARC memory management** and several useful macros in the [sugar module](https://nim-lang.org/docs/sugar.html):
+It contained around 600 new commits which had not already been backported to our 1.0.x versions and, among other things, introduced **ARC memory management** and several useful macros in the [sugar module](https://nim-lang.org/docs/sugar.html):
 - `collect` (for creating list/set/table-comprehensions)
 - `dup` (turning an in-place function into one that returns a result without modifying its input)